hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 # SC Codes Week Project Goals

-## <a name="week1">Goals for Week 1-2</a>
+## <a name="week1">Goals for Week 1-3</a>
 1. Setup a Cloud9 account using the invite sent via email by Pamela (if it asks for a credit card contact Pamela)
 1. Connect your GitHub account to Cloud9 [via Connected Services](https://c9.io/account/services)
-1. Start thinking about ideas for open/public data you'd like to gather and share with the world.
 1. Understand the [broader purpose of this open data project](https://github.com/codeforgreenville/leaflet-google-sheets-template/blob/master/README.md)
+1. Start thinking about ideas for open/public data you'd like to maintain or co-maintain.
 1. Continue reading below for details about upcoming weeks.

 ### Ideally, your data set should: